tansey-lab/bayestme/docs/data_format.rst

 These are all saved as `hdf5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_ archives on disk, which is a format also used by AnnData.

-:ref:`cli_bleeding_correction` produces two outputs, one is a modified version of the input :py:class:`bayestme.data.SpatialExpressionDataset` object with the read counts adjusted, the other is the :py:class:`bayestme.data.BleedCorrectionResult` object which contains the basis functions, global, and local weights.
+`cli_bleeding_correction`_ produces two outputs, one is a modified version of the input :py:class:`bayestme.data.SpatialExpressionDataset` object with the read counts adjusted, the other is the :py:class:`bayestme.data.BleedCorrectionResult` object which contains the basis functions, global, and local weights.

-:ref:`cli_phenotype_selection` will produce one :py:class:`bayestme.data.PhenotypeSelectionResult` object
+`cli_phenotype_selection`_ will produce one :py:class:`bayestme.data.PhenotypeSelectionResult` object
 for each node in the grid search.
 Having one output per parameter set enables parallelization.

-:ref:`cli_deconvolve` will produce a :py:class:`bayestme.data.DeconvolutionResult` object in h5 format,
+`cli_deconvolve`_ will produce a :py:class:`bayestme.data.DeconvolutionResult` object in h5 format,
 which represents all the raw samples from the posterior distribution.
 This object can be quite large (>10GB) as it is contains very high dimensional arrays of floating point numbers.
-:ref:`cli_deconvolve` will also modify the AnnData archive to add meaningful summary statistics from these posterior samples which are used in data visualization and analysis.
+`cli_deconvolve`_ will also modify the AnnData archive to add meaningful summary statistics from these posterior samples which are used in data visualization and analysis.

 The AnnData fields added by this step are as follows: